 5. Aluminum Foil

-7. Used Coffee and Tea
+7. Used Coffee Grounds and Tea Leaves

-Both improve soil texture, adds nitrogen, and also provide phosphorus, potassium, magnesium, and copper.
+Both improve soil texture, add nitrogen, and also provide phosphorus, potassium, magnesium, and copper.
 Here’re amazing used coffee grounds and tea bags uses to find out.

 9. Plastic Bottles